Monument to the Dynasty

 The Monument to the Dynasty (Monument à la Dynastie; Monument voor de Dynastie) is a monument erected in Brussels, Belgium, in memory of King Leopold I, first King of the Belgians.
 The monument is located in Laeken Park, on the Place de la Dynastie/Vorstenhuisplein, on top of a 50 m hill.
 It completes the monumental axis, which starts from the portal of the Royal Palace of Laeken, and which leads to the monument after crossing the Avenue du Parc Royal/Koninklijk Parklaan via the Avenue de la Dynastie/Vorstenhuislaan.

 History

 The monument was designed by the Ghent architect Louis De Curte in a neo-Gothic style.
 It was built from 1878 to 1881 on the orders of King Leopold II, who had the monument erected in honour of the founding of the dynasty by his father, King Leopold I, whom he had succeeded as King of the Belgians in 1865.
 For the memorial, De Curte drew inspiration from the Scott Monument in Edinburgh and, more vaguely, from the Albert Memorial in London.
 The monument was inaugurated in July 1880, during the opening of Laeken Park, to mark the fiftieth anniversary of Belgian independence.

 The monument was renovated in 2001 on the occasion of the Belgian presidency of the European Union.
 It remains closed to the public for fear of vandalism.
+In June 2026, new LED scenographic lighting was installed.